cjdbarlow/Part-One/electrical_safety.md

 > Understand the concepts of patient safety as it applies to monitoring involving electrical devices

+##Electrical Principles
+**Charge** (measured in coulombs, C)is the property of a subatomic particle which causes it to experience a force when close to other charged particules.

 ##Electrical Injury
-Potential electrical injuries can be divided into
+Potential electrical injuries can be divided into:
 * **Ventricular Fibrillation**
 Likelihood is a function of:
     * Current density